-Companies shouldn’t desert their culture (if it’s positive, that is) as they scale.
-Wait, that happens?
-Yes!
-And businesses do it all of the time as they grow in size.
-Company culture becomes an afterthought for many reasons.
-Founders and leaders no longer have the luxury of interacting daily with all of their employees.
-As a result, transparent communication may flounder.
-Maybe no one bothered to define and publicize the company’s core values, and now the firm is suffering from its lack of forethought.
+Companies shouldn’t desert their culture as they scale.
+Businesses do it all of the time as they grow in size and begin managing global teams.
+As a result, company culture becomes an afterthought.
+Founders and leaders no longer have the luxury of interacting daily with all of their employees, communication may flounder, and many companies struggle to publicize their scaling company’s core values.

 Does this sound familiar?
-Your organization may have spent time establishing a positive company culture early on and then as the firm grew, the topic of culture became less important.
-A great company culture reflects the organization’s core values and that should remain constant no matter what size or stage a company is at.
+Your organization may have spent time establishing a positive company culture early on, and then as you grew, the topic of culture became less important.
+A great company culture reflects the organization’s core values and that should remain constant, even as you’re managing global teams.
 A company doesn’t have to have a lot of core values to have a strong culture.
 What’s important is that the core values are widely shared and that employees are dedicated to them.

 Build Brand Champions